Bethlehem rebounds from pandemic, lifting Christmas spirits

-BETHLEHEM, West Bank (AP) — The biblical town of Bethlehem marked what was shaping up to be a merry Christmas on Saturday, with thousands of visitors expected to descend upon the traditional birthplace of Jesus as it rebounds from the coronavirus pandemic.
+BETHLEHEM, West Bank (AP) — The biblical town of Bethlehem marked a merry Christmas on Saturday, with thousands of visitors descending upon the traditional birthplace of Jesus as it rebounds from the coronavirus pandemic.

+This year, visitors are back, hotels are full and shopkeepers have reported a brisk business in the runup to the holiday.
+Although the numbers have not reached pre-pandemic levels, the return of tourists has palpably raised spirits in Bethlehem.

-“We are celebrating Christmas this year in a very much different way than last year,” said Palestinian Tourism Minister Rula Maayah.
+“We are celebrating Christmas this year in a very much different way than last year,” Palestinian Tourism Minister Rula Maayah said.
 “We’re celebrating Christmas with pilgrims coming from all over the world.”

-At midafternoon, hundreds of people packed the Christmas Eve celebrations in Manger Square.

 Daisy Lucas, a 38-year-old Filipina who works in Israel, said it was a dream come true to mark the holiday in such an important place.